SysKitTeam/docs-monitor/how-to/custom-reports/create-sql-custom-report.md

 4. Select names of target servers in **Values** and proceed to the next step.
 5. Close the Custom Report Wizard by clicking the **Finish** button.

-See the [Custom Reports](../../get-to-know-syskit-monitor/reports/custom-reports.md) article to learn how to download and import the predefined Custom Reports from SysKit’s repository.
+See the [Custom Reports](../../get-to-know-syskit-monitor/reports/custom-reports.md) article to learn how to download and import the predefined Custom Reports from Syskit’s repository.